thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/00.png)

 *Note: If the terminal seems cluttered, pressing ctl-l between commands will clear the screen.
-If the amount of black space on your screen looks different than mine it's probably just that I've done this*
+If the amount of black space on your screen looks different than mine it's probably just that I've done this.*

 Here goes!